leonetlab-upct/openmc/reproducibility/validation/README.md

 A successful validation prints `PASS RQ` and `PASS RS` and exits with status 0.

 After this check passes, the experimental software can be frozen.
-The definitive Figure 2/3 and rate-sweep campaigns must use the default `--instrumentation-mode full`.
+The definitive Figure 2 and Figure 3 campaigns use the default `--instrumentation-mode full`.
+The published maximum-sustainable-rate sweep uses `--instrumentation-mode functional` so that packet-processing capacity is characterized without the additional overhead of the full performance instrumentation.